-According to Alphaliner, as of December 31, 2023, global container ship capacity was approximately 28 million TEUs, spread across approximately 6,000 vessels.
-Furthermore, global container ship capacity is expected to increase by 9.9% in 2024, with a vessel order book of 7.1 million TEU, while demand for shipping services is projected to increase only by 2.2%, therefore the increase in vessel capacity is expected to be much higher than the increase in demand for container shipping.
+According to Alphaliner, as of December 31, 2024, global container ship capacity was approximately 31.5 million TEUs, spread across approximately 6,400 vessels.
+Furthermore, global container ship capacity is expected to increase by 5.7% in 2025, with a vessel order book of 8.6 million TEU, while demand for shipping services is projected to increase only by 2.5%, (slightly lower than the expected growth in demand of 4% to 5% in 2024), therefore the increase in vessel capacity is expected to continue to be higher than the increase in demand for container shipping.

 We endeavor to adapt our vessel fleet capacity to the supply and demand trends.
-For example, in an attempt to meet the sharp demand increase during 2021, we have expanded our operated vessel fleet from 87 vessels as of January 1, 2021, to 150 vessels as of December 31, 2022 (including eight purchased secondhand), as well as entered into strategic long term charter transactions.
+For example, in an attempt to meet the sharp demand increase during 2021, we have expanded our operated vessel fleet from 87 vessels as of January 1, 2021, to 150 vessels as of December 31, 2022 (including eight purchased second-hand vessels), as well as entered into strategic long-term charter transactions.
 See "Item 4.B - Business Overview - Our vessel fleet - Strategic Chartering Agreements."
-As of December 31, 2023, we operated 144 vessels.
+As of December 31, 2024, we operated 145 vessels.
 Responses to changes in market conditions may be slower as a result of the time required to build new vessels and adapt to market needs and due to shortage of vessels in the charter market, or, on the opposite, to terminate charter agreements earlier than expected.
 As shipping companies purchase vessels years in advance of their actual use to address expected demand, vessels may be delivered during times of decreased demand (or oversupply if other carriers act in kind) or unavailable during times of increased demand, leading to a supply/demand mismatch.
 The container shipping industry may face oversupply in the coming years and numerous other factors beyond our control may also contribute to increased capacity, including deliveries of new, refurbished or converted vessels, as a response to, amongst other factors, port and canal congestion, any change in the practice of slow steaming, a reduction in the number of void voyages and a decrease in the number of vessels that are out of service (e.g., vessels that are laid-up, drydocked, or are otherwise not available for hire), as well as decreased scrapping levels of older vessels.
 In the event of overcapacity, there is no guarantee that measures of blank sailings and redelivery of chartered vessels will prove successful, partially or at all in mitigating the gap between excess supply and demand.
-Excess capacity generally depresses freight rates and can lead to lower utilization of vessels, which may adversely affect our revenues and costs of operations, profitability and asset values.
-Overcapacity can cause the industry to experience downward pressure on freight rates and such prolonged pressure could have a material adverse effect on our financial condition, results of operations and liquidity.
+Excess capacity generally depresses freight rates and can lead to lower utilization of vessels, which may adversely affect our revenues and costs of oper